daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 and collaborative filtering effects based on a robust set of features including explicit / implicit user interactions, e.g., swiping, time-on-page, etc.
-Modern recommender systems are implemented as a conglomerate of individual components that often treat retrieval and ranking as separate tasks.
+Modern recommender systems are implemented as a conglomerate of individual components that often implement retrieval and ranking as separate tasks.

 Researchers have shown that LLMs generalize as zero-shot recommenders but, through ablation studies, found that they're primarily content-based and that they struggle with non-trivial ranking tasks, likely connected to their inherent positional bias.

-Since our study lacked human feedback to being with, we experimented with a prompt based zero-shot retrieval mechanism but realized this approach would not scale effectively due to context-window limits.
+Since our study lacked human feedback, we experimented with a prompt-based zero-shot retrieval mechanism but realized this approach would not scale effectively due to context-window limits.
 Instead, we implemented retrieval as semantic vector search.
 To rank the retrieved output, we experimented with prompt engineering the ranking task but